OscarAspelin95/bioinformatics_with_rust/src/main/alignment/3_1_adding_traceback.md

 In this example, we clearly see that the traceback should be just traversing diagonally.
 But how do we implement this programmatically?

-We know the origin for each cell in the array, because we have defined it as array[i][j] = min(diagonal, left, up).
-We can store the origin of each cell in a hashmap and start the traceback from the last cell until we reach the start.
+We know the origin for each cell in the array, because we have defined it as `array[i][j] = min(diagonal, left, up)`.
+We can store the origin of each cell in a `HashMap` and start the traceback from the last cell until we reach the start.
 This is rather inefficient, but it'll work for now.

 For simplicity, we'll save each cells origin along with the alignment type.